- Watermelon (Citrullus lanatus) is a member of the Cucurbitaceae family, along with squash, cucumbers, pumpkins, cantaloupes, and other melons

 Currently, the seedless watermelon is the most commonly produced and consumed type of watermelon.
 The first seedless watermelons were developed in the 1930s, however commercial production began in the 1990s.
 Until commercial production began, plant breeders sought to improve the sugar and flavor levels of the seedless watermelon that was once a blander variety.
 Seedless watermelons are self-sterile hybrids that are produced when crossing a diploid watermelon with a tetraploid watermelon, resulting in a genetic triploid watermelon that is unable to produce seeds.
 As result, these watermelons only produce the white, tasteless seed coats in the flesh that can go undetected while eating.
 Production costs of seedless watermelons are greater than their seeded counterparts due to high seed prices, germination demands, and requirement to interplant with seeded varieties; these higher production costs are reflected in the higher market prices of seedless watermelon.
 Despite these higher prices, consumer demand for seedless watermelon is high since this type is more convenient to eat.

-While cantaloupes are the leading source of melon-associated outbreaks (58%), watermelon have been linked to 13 outbreaks between 1973 and 2011.
-Salmonella spp. were the causative agent for a majority (7/13) of the outbreaks, followed by norovirus (2/13).
+While cantaloupes are the leading source of melon-associated outbreaks (58%), between 2000 and 2020 at least 28 watermelon-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 2,023 illnesses, 108 hospitalizations, and 1 death.
+Salmonella spp. were the causative agent for a majority of the outbreaks, followed by norovirus.
 The point of contamination for most outbreaks are unknown, however production and point of service have been implicated as the primarily areas of concern.

 In 2017, watermelons were associated with an outbreak of Salmonella Newport in Washington and Oregon.
 Pre-cut watermelon, pre-cut cantaloupe, and fruit mixes were linked to these Salmonella infections, leading to 24 total illnesses wherein 6 individuals were hospitalized, and one death was reported.
 Most cases reported pre-cut fruit at Fred Meyer and QFC grocery stores, leading the traceback investigation to the supplier Mary’s Harvest Fresh Foods.